dgaydukov/cert-aws/sa/files/sa.md

 You can configure to call lambda on different events (look here for all triggers `sa/files/images/cognito-lambda-triggers.png`):
 * pre sign-up, pre/post-auth
 * custom flow - auth challenge (For example if you want to have captcha).
 We should pass `--auth-flow=CUSTOM_AUTH` when we start sign-in process
+Federation through IdP - you can configure 3 types of IdP and users can sign-in there and then use cognito:
+* Social (Facebook/Google/Amazon/Apple) - you need to provide clientId/clientSecret/ListOfScopes (don't confuse it with set of claims - just user information, while list of scopes - used inside access token to authorize app)
+* SAML - you need to provice providerName/FileWithMetadata
+* OpenID Connect

 ###### Directory Service
 DS (Directory Service) - hierarchical structure to store/search/manipulate objects, so users can locate resources no matter where they are stored.